 California Historical Landmark

 Location.
-34° 52.721′ N, 118° 17.76′ W. Marker is near Rosamond, California, in Kern County.
+34° 52.638′ N, 118° 17.851′ W. Marker is near Rosamond, California, in Kern County.
 Marker is on Manly Road north of Truman Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 4040 Manly Road, Rosamond CA 93560, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-A different marker also named Willow Springs (about 700 feet away, measured in a direct line); Why Tehachapi Pass? / Pioneers of the Wind / Hike A Mile or Two - Thousand (approx. 12˝ miles away); Oak Creek Pass (approx. 13.7 miles away); Convair CV-990 (approx. 13.9 miles away); F-4 Phantom II SAAB TF-35XD Draken (approx. 13.9 miles away); F/A-18, NASA Tail Number 842 (approx. 14 miles away); Mojave 20-Mule Team Borax Terminus (approx. 14.1 miles away).
+A different marker also named Willow Springs (about 700 feet away, measured in a direct line); Why Tehachapi Pass? / Pioneers of the Wind / Hike A Mile or Two - Thousand Oak Creek Pass (approx. 13.7 miles away); F/A-18, NASA Tail Number 842 (approx. 14 miles away); Convair CV-990 (approx. 14 miles away); F-4 Phantom II (approx. 14 miles away); SAAB TF-35XD Draken (approx. 14 miles away); Mojave 20-Mule Team Borax Terminus (approx. 14.2 miles away).

 Credits.
-This page was last revised on August 1, 2018.
-This page originally submitted on December 7, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 578 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on December 7, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page was last revised on October 23, 2019.
+This page originally submitted on December 7, 2011, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 559 times since then and 6 times this year.
+Last updated on October 22, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4. submitted on December 7, 2011, by Barry Swackhamer of Brentwood, California.